IBMa/equal-access/cypress-accessibility-checker/README.md

 There is a suite of tests located in the `test/` directory which execute each of the added Cypress commands.
 You can run this test suite by doing one of the following:

 * `npm test`: Executes the tests in a headless environment
 * `npm run test:open`: Opens the Cypress interactive mode.
+You must run `npm run test:start-http` in order for the tests to work.

 ## Building